 In the middle of an intersection in Barcelona’s Sant Antoni neighborhood, children kick a soccer ball, families picnic at wooden tables, and two seniors play a game of chess.
 Only now and then, a car rolls by.

 Since 2018, Sant Antoni is a “superblock,” also called “superilles” (super islands) in Catalan.
 Each island consists of 9 city blocks, combined into a traffic-calmed neighborhood that belongs only to the residents.
-A sophisticated system of one-way streets diverts through-traffic to the streets outside the superblock.
+A sophisticated system of one-way streets diverts traffic to the streets outside the superblock.
 Only residents, ambulances, and delivery vehicles can pass.
 Today, there are five superblocks in the city; in the future there could be 500.
 The plan is to reinvent urban space, making it more livable, greener, and healthier.
 That also means rethinking the role of the car in cities – the iconic symbol of the economic miracle.
 Slowly, over the 20th century, it has carved its way through our cities.

 Barcelona: Too many cars, too little space

 Barcelona is no exception.
 With 6,000 vehicles per square kilometer, the Catalan metropolis has the highest car density in the EU.
-Yet private cars account for only about 20% of all trips, but occupy 60% of the space, mainly for parking.
+Yet private cars account for only about 20% of all trips but occupy 60% of the space, mainly for parking.
 Commuters account for 85% of these car trips streaming into the city every morning from the suburbs.
 Barcelona consistently exceeds WHO limits for nitrogen dioxide and particulate matter.
 According to a city’s health department report, air pollution causes more than 350 premature deaths each year.
-The Barcelona Institute for Global Health study also links poor air quality to an increased risk of covid infection.
+The Barcelona Institute for Global Health study also links poor air quality to an increased risk of COVID-19 infection.
 In addition to bad air, noise is also a problem for the people of Barcelona.
 About 57% live in areas with higher levels of noise than recommended by the WHO.
 According to the city council, this is mainly due to motorized traffic.

 Like Barcelona, almost all metropolises in the world suffer the same fate.
 Thousands have declared the climate emergency in recent years – including the Catalan capital in January 2020.
 Studies show that cities are responsible for 70% of all greenhouse gases and, at the same time, suffer particularly strongly from the consequences of climate change.